codekoala/pass-qr/README.md

 ```
 Usage:
-    pass qr [options]
+    pass qr [options] [output]
         Provide an interactive solution to generate QR codes for existing
         passwords.
 It will show all pass-names in either fzf or rofi, waits for
         the user to select one, then displays a QR code for the password.
+If an
+        output path is specified, the QR code will be saved as a PNG to the
+        specified location.

         The user can select fzf or rofi by giving either --fzf or --rofi.
         By default, rofi will be selected and pass-qr will fallback to